fastrgv/MATTA/README.md

 This is a commandline utility that converts a WAV sound file containing morse code to English text.
 Pre-built binaries run on OSX, MsWindows, & GNU/linux.
 It is written in Ada, so can be rebuilt on any platform with an Ada compiler.

+Open a commandline terminal and type "7z x (filename).7z" to extract the archive and preserve the directory structure.
+Then cd to the "base" directory named "morse".
+There are 2 executables for each system, windows, OSX, linux in the morse directory:

+	* wav2txt_osx, txt2wav_osx (Mac/OSX)
+	* wav2txt.exe, txt2wav.exe (Windows)
+	* wav2txt_gnu, txt2wav_gnu (Linux)

-The input wav file must be monaural, with a 16-bit signed integer encoding, and a sample rate of 8000 Hz.
+The input wav file should be monaural, with a 16-bit signed integer encoding, and a sample rate of 8000 Hz. (decoding factors depend on these assumptions.)

 Either sox or audacity can easily transform a WAV file to this format.
 The wav file is expected to be international morse code, preferrably clean and properly spaced.
-Tonal frequency or wpm-speed does not seem to matter.
+Tonal frequency or wpm-speed does not seem to matter, but volume is important.

 Includes an inverse commandline app, txt2wav that creates a morse code WAV file from English text.